Using quantum states of light to probe the retinal network: Results

-The application of single-cell formalism can be more general.
-If we assume a 2-layer neural network with $N$-cells in which all the weight factors are assumed to be equal, then the $w_i$ are not distinct random variables.
-Since the equal weight factor assumption reduces the number of random variables to be estimated in the network to 1, we can do our calculations as if we have a single cell and obtain the CRLB, which collectively describes the error bound on each weight factor.
-So the results obtained for the error bounds for a single applies to the network with multiple cells, which are not independent and are described by only one random variable.
-For the cases where $w_i\neq w_j$ for any $i$ and $j$ as shown in \cref{Fig.1}, we need to treat each weight factor as an individual random variable and find the area/volume of the error ellipse/ellipsoid, which describes the collective estimation errors of all parameters. \cref{Fig.5} and \cref{Fig.6} show the logarithm of volume for minimum error ellipsoids for the Fock, coherent and thermal states with mean photon number of $1$ and $5$ and rod cells with $\eta=0.4$.
+In contrast, for the cases where $w_i\neq w_j$ for any $i$ and $j$ as shown in \cref{Fig.1}, we need to treat each weight factor as an individual random variable and find the area/volume of the error ellipse/ellipsoid, which describes the collective estimation errors of all parameters.
+In these cases, the problem is a genuine multiparameter estimation problem. \cref{Fig.6} and \cref{Fig.7} show the logarithm of volume for minimum error ellipsoids for the Fock, coherent and thermal states with mean photon number of $1$ and $5$ and rod cells with $\eta=0.4$.

 It is evident that the thermal state performs considerably worse than the coherent and Fock states, and the Fock state has a smaller error ellipse area than the coherent state.
 The volume of the error ellipses increases with the weight factors $w$.
 Hence the better performance is achieved for lower weight factors.
+This is also suggested by the form of the probability distribution given in \cref{8} and \cref{9} in which the inverse of the weights appears as the coefficient of the distribution.

 Since this analysis is valid for any line on the $w$-plane, we can choose a line on this plane and compare the error bounds for the three states on that line.
 This approach is beneficial for a larger number of rod cells since it is not feasible to compare more than two-rod cells graphically.
-In \cref{Fig.7} for example, the area for minimum error ellipses are shown for $w_2 = 0.7w_1$ and photoreceptor efficiency of $\eta=0.4$.
+In \cref{Fig.8} for example, the area for minimum error ellipses are shown for $w_2 = 0.7w_1$ and photoreceptor efficiency of $\eta=0.4$.
 The horizontal axis is taken to be $w_1 = w$.
-This image is a cross-sectional view of \cref{Fig.5} and \cref{Fig.6}.
-As it is seen in \cref{Fig.7}, for large $n$, the advantage that the Fock state has over the coherent state is marginal.
-However, for small $n$, the difference in their performance becomes more and more considerable.
+This image is a cross-sectional view of \cref{Fig.6} and \cref{Fig.7}.
+As it is seen in \cref{Fig.8}, for a larger $\bar{n}$, the advantage that the Fock state has over the coherent state is smaller.
+However, for small $\bar{n}$, the difference in their performance becomes more and more considerable.